 Continue to 3 of 4 below.

 - Crown: The crown from the bill to the nape is gray, but the extent of the gray can vary.
 Some birds have a very wide, deep crown, while others have a smaller, less distinct gray patch.

 - Bill: The bill is a blunt triangle, ideal for cracking the seeds these granivorous birds eat.
 On males, the bill color may vary from a solid black (more common in spring) to a smudgy gray-black with a dirty yellow tinge on the lower mandible (more common in fall).

-- Chin, Throat and Breast: Male house sparrows have a black patch covering the chin, throat and breast, but the extent of black varies widely.
-On younger birds or in fresh fall plumage, the black may be much less and may show mottling, while on dominant, older birds or in fresh spring plumage, the patch is larger and darker.
+- Chin, Throat, and Breast: Male house sparrows have a black patch covering the chin, throat, and breast, but the extent of black varies widely.
+On younger birds or in fresh fall plumage, the black may be much less and may show mottling.
+On dominant older birds or in fresh spring plumage, the patch is larger and darker.

 - Back: The back is vertically streaked with black and a warm red-brown.
 Some buff or gray may also show on the back.

-- Wing Bar: One fairly broad, white wing bar is visible, though the extent of that visibility can vary depending on the bird's posture and feather positions.
+- Wing Bar: One fairly broad, white wing bar is visible.
+The extent of that visibility can vary depending on the bird's posture and feather positions.

 - Underparts: The underparts are a plain, dull gray and may show some faint blurriness but lack distinct markings.

-- Wings: The primary feathers and secondary feathers are brown with black centers and can have a spotted appearance depending on exact posture and molt timing.
+- Wings: The primary feathers and secondary feathers are brown with black centers.
+They can have a spotted appearance, depending on the bird's posture and molt timing.

 - Undertail Coverts: Like the rest of the underparts, the undertail coverts are plain, medium gray.